decisionrubric/decisionrubric/_posts/2023-01-02-reference-frameworks.md

 His [McKinsey article](https://www.mckinsey.com/capabilities/strategy-and-corporate-finance/our-insights/the-perils-of-bad-strategy)
 is a concise summary.
 A way to think about Rumelt’s strategy is as not just figuring what goes into what market, but as a framework for how organizations solve problems.

 The [Inner Development Goals](https://www.innerdevelopmentgoals.org) initiative is intended to accelerate work toward sustainability.
-The IDG's are aspirationally a movement which is supported by an extensive self-study curriculum designed for small community groups.
+The IDG's is aspirationally a social movement.
+It is supported by an extensive self-study curriculum designed for small community groups.
 The [toolkit](https://www.innerdevelopmentgoals.org/s/221215_IDG_Toolkit_v1.pdf) is new to me but the values resonate.
 There's also a [report](https://www.innerdevelopmentgoals.org/s/220511_IDG_Report_Full.pdf) on its development.
 I'm learning more about it.